SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/262-how-do-i-redeem-my-cmc-minecraft-rewards.md

 2. If you already have an account, go to the login page on [https://cm-pack.pl/panel/sign-in.php](https://cm-pack.pl/panel/sign-in.php) and log in using your email or nickname and password.
-3. Go to the “Activate Code” page [https://cm-pack.pl/panel/activate.php](https://cm-pack.pl/panel/activate.php) enter the key you received from Salad in the field “Activation Code” and click “Activate”.
+3. Go to the "Activate Code" page [https://cm-pack.pl/panel/activate.php](https://cm-pack.pl/panel/activate.php) enter the key you received from Salad in the field "Activation Code" and click "Activate".
-4. Add the cosmetic to your nickname on the “Cosmetics” page [https://cm-pack.pl/panel/cosmetic](https://cm-pack.pl/panel/cosmetics.php).
+4. Add the cosmetic to your nickname on the "Cosmetics" page [https://cm-pack.pl/panel/cosmetic](https://cm-pack.pl/panel/cosmetics.php).

 ## Experiencing Issues with Your Reward?